All Episodes

 He was the minority leader in the House in 1991.

-Uh and and and Charles Halleck was a minority leader.
+And Charles Halleck was a minority leader.

-How come these two minority leaders are the only ones that are on television demanding a timetable That they have offered up for resolution and it's been defeated.
+How come these two minority leaders are the only ones that are on television demanding a timetable that they have offered up for resolution and it's been defeated?

-Nancy Pelosi, the minority leader in the house, and she should get as much FaceTime as Charles Halleck or Bob Michael.
+Nancy Pelosi, the minority leader in the House, and she should get as much FaceTime as Charles Halleck or Bob Michael.

 They didn't get any FaceTime.